-- Port scanners such as Nmap, ZMap or scanners developed in-house by SySS are used for system and service detection. - Nessus, Recon-ng, BloodHound, Metasploit, Powersploit or the IPv6 attack tool kit can be used as automated vulnerability scanners or analysis frameworks. - A very large number of tools, e.g. Relayscanner, Smtpmap/Smtpscan, Ike-Scan, Dnswalk or the Hping family, are available for further testing of individual services. - Manual tests are supported by Telnet, Netcat, Socat, OpenSSL or Stunnel.
+- Port scanners such as Nmap, ZMap or scanners developed in-house by SySS are used for system and service detection. - Nessus, Recon-ng, BloodHound, Metasploit, PowerSploit or the IPv6 attack tool kit can be used as automated vulnerability scanners or analysis frameworks. - A very large number of tools, e.g. Relayscanner, Smtpmap/Smtpscan, Ike-Scan, Dnswalk or the Hping family, are available for further testing of individual services. - Manual tests are supported by Telnet, Netcat, Socat, OpenSSL or Stunnel.
 The Metasploit Framework is also a constant companion in these tests.

-For web application tests, SySS uses proxy tools such as Burp Suite Professional and many scanners and systems developed in-house.
+Depending on the test object, more specialized tools are used.
+For web application tests, for instance, SySS uses proxy tools such as Burp Suite Professional and many scanners and systems developed in-house.
 SySS primarily uses the Aircrack-ng suite to test Wi-Fi infrastructures.
-Tools such as Hostapd, airgeddon and eaphamme - at times with their own adaptations - are also used.
+Tools such as Hostapd, airgeddon and EAPHammer - at times with their own adaptations - are also used.